google/triage-party/README.md

 For example configurations, see `examples/*.yaml`.
 There are two that are particularly useful to get started:

-* `generic-project.yaml`: uses common GitHub labels
+* [generic-project](examples/generic-project.yaml): uses label regular expressions that work for most GitHub projects
-* `generic-kubernetes.yaml`: projects that use Kubernetes-style labels, particularly for prioritization
+* [generic-kubernetes](examples/generic-project.yaml): for projects that use Kubernetes-style labels, particularly  prioritization

 ## Filter language